CSSS/git-tutorial/README.md

 ### Add your Name
 That's pretty much all we have to teach you right now.
-There's more of course, but this was a good start.
+There's more of course, but the info here is a good start.
 See the file `COMPLETED.md`?
 Add your name and the date to it, and commit the change.

 ### Push to your Fork
 The commit you made is local to your machine.
 By *Pushing*, we can sync your